A Reflection by Iris Murdoch (1919-1999)

 Our parishioners are concerned about the impacts of climate change on our planet and all of God’s creation.
 St. Andrew’s has been focused on Climate Action since 2007 when we responded to a 350.org call to action to ring our bell 350 times to raise the climate alarm.
 It worked!
-The Ayer Police turned up to find out what we were up to.
+The police turned up to find out what we were up to.

 In 2010, we launched a 6-week long Go Greener campaign to highlight the connection between church, God, Creation Care, and climate action.
 Our challenge was to get people to take action through learning, community events, and the change to win prizes.
 The whole Go Greener event was open to the community.